 Excerpted from the Netherlands Career Guide

-The Kingdom of the Netherlands is a member of the Schengen Convention whose purpose is to eliminate controls at common borders and to promote free movement of people within the Schengen area.
-The countries covered under the Schengen Agreement include Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-The Schengen Convention has also made traveling between its European member countries much easier and less bureaucratic: Schengen visa holders can travel to any (or all) member countries using one single visa, thus avoiding the hassle and expense of obtaining individual visas for each country.
-This is particularly beneficial for persons who wish to visit several European countries on the same trip.
+The Kingdom of the Netherlands is a member of the Schengen Convention whose purpose is to eliminate controls at common borders and promote free movement of people within the Schengen area.
+The countries covered under the Schengen Agreement include Austria, Belgium, Denmark, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

+Since 2011, non-EU family members of a citizen of the European Union who, on the grounds of EU law, reside in a different member state (which may or may not border the Netherlands) may only perform work in the Netherlands if the employer has a valid work permit.
 An employer receives permission for an applicant (foreign employee) to work in the Netherlands and carries his work permit.
 Thus, the applicant’s permission to work in the Netherlands is tied to the specific employer who provides sponsorship.

 This is just a short sample of what you’ll find in over 100 pages of information in the complete Netherlands Guide.